Information for employers

 Is there any compulsory aspect to GAs?

-Employers must allow apprentices to study on-campus for the required days, approximately a day per week, so they are able to manage a demanding university degree programme.
+Employers must allow apprentices to study on-campus for the required days, approximately one day a week, so they are able to manage a demanding university degree programme.

 There is no restriction on the size of organization, industry or location.